11/7/2024

 Patrick Trucchio

-Right, and then if I could, just a follow up question on the functional and blinding discussion from earlier.
-I'm just curious, particularly with the Voyage trial, just the importance of showing a dose response and also just as far as the 40 week extension and I guess the kind of the long term follow up data, can you talk about how this data could help just in terms of sort of addressing that question around functional and blinding and any other bias?
+Right.
+And then if I could, just a follow-up question on the functional and blinding discussion from earlier.
+I'm just curious, particularly with the VOYAGE trial, just the importance of showing a dose response and also just as far as the 40-week extension and I guess kind of the long-term follow-up data.
+Can you talk about how this data could help just in terms of sort of addressing that question around functional and blinding and any other bias?

 speaker

-Yes sir, I think the functional and blinding come in again, functional and blinding will occur.
+Yeah, so I think the functional and blinding will occur.
 It occurs in every psychiatry trial, certainly with drugs with a clear perceptual effect.
-We have, I don't think anyone in the field really believes that for patients who take the active dose of drugs, that there's a likelihood that they will have no idea on average.
-What we try to do is use these complementary designs across the program so that we're addressing the questions comprehensively across the full program, but also within individual studies.
-What we established with statistical and clinical significance in the phase two study was that we have a dose response and that that dose response indicated moving forward with 100 microgram dose, which we're taking into phase three.
-We also saw that the pairwise comparisons demonstrated the physical significance of the 100 microgram group versus placebo, so we are very confident that we have rigorously established the dose response of MN 120.
-Now as we go forward, the lower dose being used in panorama, our second phase three study, I'm getting a little background there, but a lower dose being used as a secondary control in panorama is really intended to confuse someone.
-So entering the study may have an expectancy, but by knowing that the lower dose is there, that a dose that is clearly perceivable, but we've shown in phase two is clinically not active, so that would mitigate the connectivity between it and expectancy bias and those clinical outcomes, which is mediated by bi-functional and blinding.
-And so doing it aims to increase the integrity of the view across the program.
-Now we've already done that in phase two, so there again, we feel highly confident that based on the phase two data, we are seeing a response that is not simply driven by functional and blinding.
-We'll at the end of the day have three studies with different allocation ratios and different controls that seek to build a body of evidence across that full program that we're seeing a true drug effect, but certainly what we've observed to date, we feel is the best data available to anyone in the field to support that conclusion, and we'll continue building on that in the phase three program.
-Great, thank you so much.
+I don't think anyone in the field really believes that for patients who take the active dose of drugs that there's a likelihood that they will have no idea on average.
+What we try to do is use these complementary designs across the program so that we're addressing the questions comprehensively across the full program, but also within individual studies. established with statistical and clinical significance in the phase two study was that we have a dose response and that dose response indicated moving forward with 100 microgram dose, which we're taking into phase three.
+We also saw that the pairwise comparisons demonstrated statistical significance of the 100 microgram group versus placebo.
+So, we are very confident that we have rigorously establish the dose response of immune 120.
+As we go forward, the lower dose being used in panorama, our second phase three study, I'm getting a little background there, but a lower dose being used as a secondary control in panorama is really intended to confuse someone.
+So entering the study may have an expectancy, but by knowing that the lower dose is there, that a dose that is clearly perceivable, but we've shown in phase two is clinically not active, that that would mitigate the connectivity between an expectancy bias and those clinical outcomes, which is mediated by functional unblinding.
+And so doing it, it aims to increase the integrity of the view across the program.
+Now, we've already done that in Phase 2, so there again, we feel highly confident that based on the Phase 2 data, we are seeing a response that is not simply driven by functional and blinding.
+We'll, at the end of the day, have three studies with different allocation ratios and different controls that seek to build a body of evidence across that full program that we're seeing a true drug effect.
+But certainly what we've observed to date, we feel is the best data available to anyone in the field to support that conclusion, and we'll continue building on that in the Phase III program.
+Great.
+Thank you so much.

 speaker